-The National Ozone Unit (NOU) is the Algerian National Center for Cleaner Technologies Production (NCCTP), under the direction of the Ministry for Territory and the Environment (MATEV).
-Activities related to the commitments of the Montreal Protocol and its amendments are implemented at the national level by the NOU and managed by the implementing agencies (UNEP and UNIDO).
-The centre helps the industrial sector to attain environmental sustainability through programs for awareness building, education and training, as well as helping industries to adopt environmentally friendly technologies.
+The National Ozone Unit (NOU) is under the direction of the Ministry for Territory and the Environment (MATEV).
+Activities related to the commitments of the Montreal Protocol and its amendments are implemented at the national level by the NOU and managed by the HPMP implementing agencies (UNEP and UNIDO).